-- 1. Release the back screw bolt and open the source back cover. - 2.
-Remove the protective plug mounted on the source conduit/cable entry inlet; pull the wires through the source inlet. - 3.
-Use a 3⁄4-in.-14 national pipe thread (NPT) or M25 x 1.5 explosion-proof conduit connection/cable gland to assemble the cable/explosion-proof conduit to the detector. - 4.
+1. Release the back screw bolt (Figure 5-4) and open the source back cover.
+The chamber is now exposed.
+2. Remove the protective plug mounted on the source conduit/cable entry inlet and pull the wires through the source inlet (Figure 5-6).
+Use a /4-in. - 14 national pipe thread (NPT) or M25 x 1.5 conduit connection/cable gland to assemble the cable/ explosion-proof conduit to the detector.

+- D. Detector notaing pic - E. Earth terminal - 3.
 Connect the wires to the required terminals according to the wiring diagram.
-See Wiring to source terminals and Wiring configurations. - 5.
-Connect the grounding wire to the ground screw outside the detector.
-The source must be well grounded to earth ground.
+See Wiring to source terminals. - 4.
+Connect the grounding wire to the ground screw located on the exterior of the detector.

+Ensure that the source is well grounded to earth ground.